Tutorials Tonight

 1. Index - The position where the element is to be added or removed.

-2. How many elements are to be removed - The number of elements to be removed from the array.
+2. Number of elements to remove - The number of elements to be removed from the array.

-3. What to be added - The element to be added to the array.
+3. Element to add - The element to be added to the array.

 To add an element number of elements to remove would be 0.